OHIF/Viewers/docs/latest/our-process.md

 notes are automatically generated.
 Users can subscribe to GitHub and NPM releases.

+We host development, staging, and production environments for the Progressive Web Application version of the OHIF Viewer.
+[Development][ohif-dev] always reflects the latest changes on our master branch.
+[Staging][ohif-stage] is used to regression test a release before a bi-weekly deploy to our [Production environment][ohif-prod].

 Important announcements are made on GitHub, tagged as Announcement, and pinned so that they remain at the top of the Issue page.